 A typical day of the Galvanize Data Analytics Immersive will see students learning by doing and practicing instead of sitting through long lectures.
 After a brief introduction to the topic, students will work through interactive assignments that are guided by short context-setting lectures and written materials.

-Students can then expect an interactive debrief and discussion around the materials.
+Students can then expect an interactive debrief and discussion about the materials.
 They’ll learn not only from their classmates but also from the members of the Data Science and Data Analytics instructional team, all of whom carry industry experience.

 This cycle of introduction, practice, and interactive discussion will take place several times a day, thus giving students the opportunity to hone their skills across multiple disciplines.
 Throughout the program, students will complete various tasks that may either require individual or group effort.